You told yourself that this was your year. You were going to take your brand to the next level, growing your audience and authority like never before.

 - You aren’t committed to consistency.
 Consistency is key – publishing content three times in one week and then not again for a month doesn’t work.

 - You’ve got bigger problems with your business model.
-Some 42 percent of businesses fail due to a lack of market need.
+42% of businesses fail due to a lack of market need.
 Your content strategy and marketing may be on point, but it’s not a magic bullet to fix a general lack of interest in what you’ve got on offer.

 - You just started.
 Content marketing generally yields results much faster than plain SEO – but it’s not an overnight thing.
 If you’re within the first two months of your content marketing and have yet to see results, it’s simply too early to tell.
 Keep going!